List of Altair: A Record of Battles characters: Cuore di Rumeliana and South Rumeliana

-Erbach is the 24-year-old (22 at the start of the series) captain of the El Toro mercenaries and currently under the employment of the Türkiye stratocracy.
+Erbach is the 24-year-old (22 at the start of the series) captain of the El Toro mercenaries and currently under the employment of the Turkey stratocracy.
 Although he gives off a carefree and lazy demeanor, he has a cynical side and often makes sardonic remarks.
 Erbach greatly enjoys battle and is more politically aware than the rest of the mercenaries.
 Erbach initially thinks Mahmut was unsuited of the battlefield, but grows to respect him once he proves otherwise and helps him navigate South Rumeliana and its culture.
 Before living in Tauro, Erbach hailed from former Balt-Rhein territory.